SJTU-dxw/BN-SFDA/README.md

 # BN-SFDA

-This reposity is official implementation of
+This reposity is official implementation of "Leveraging Frozen Batch Normalization for Co-Training in Source-Free Domain Adaptation" (AISTATS 2025).

 ## 1. Preparation
 ``` shell